-8.1 This paper seeks to raise certain issues and suggest recommendations for the reform of the MCSD as mandated by the 17th and 18th COPs, for debate during the June 2014 MCSD Steering Committee meeting.
-It reviews the history of the MCSD, looking at its current and original mandate and composition, as well as the various evaluation processes that have shaped the work of the MCSD since its inception in 1996 following the 1992 Rio Conference on Environment in Development.
+8.1 This paper seeks to raise certain issues and suggest recommendations for the reform of the MCSD as mandated by the 17th and 18th COPs, for debate during the 16th MCSD meeting.
+It reviews the history of the MCSD, looking at its current and original mandate and composition, as well as the various evaluation processes that have shaped the work of the MCSD since its inception in 1996 following the 1992 Rio Conference on Environment and Development.
 It highlights the institutional factors that have influenced how well the MCSD has been able to fulfil its mandate, which have been raised by a number of evaluation reports and MCSD meeting conclusions over the years.
-It also analyses MCSD attendance over the last three biennia.
-On the basis of its analysis the paper puts forward nine recommendations for the consideration of the Steering Committee.
-The recommendations are summarised below.
+The paper puts forward 12 recommendations for the consideration of the MCSD.
+The recommendations are listed below.

 Recommendation 1: The MCSD mandate as agreed at Almeria is reasonable and does not need to be greatly amended.
-In this regard, it is recommended firstly to strengthen the first element of the Almeria mandate regarding assisting with national and regional sustainability policies, by changing the word 'especially' in the second clause to 'particularly'.
+In this regard, it is recommended firstly to strengthen the first element of the Almeria mandate regarding assisting with national and regional sustainability policies, by changing the word 'including' in the second clause to 'particularly'.
 This would strengthen the MCSD's remit to assist countries and other stakeholders to actively engage within policy processes outside the typical sustainable development arena, which could be very effective in ensuring environmental policy integration into other sectors.
-It is also recommended to remove the last element of the mandate since this task is already covered by other functions.
+In addition, it is proposed to sharpen the MCSD's remit by removing the text mentioning 'the functioning of the Coordinating Unit and the RACs' as this role is carried out by other bodies.
+It is also proposed to add another element to the mandate, to better cover the policy coherence role of the MCSD, as follows: 'Produce opinions and recommendations for integration and coordination of the work of the MCSD with the other existing international and regional sustainable development and environmental programmes, policy frameworks and initiatives.'

-Recommendation 2: The MCSD requires increased staff resources from the MAP system, which has already partially been provided through the Technical Secretary post approved during COP18.
-However this staff support should entail at least two persons, to be able to cover MSSD implementation and monitoring.
+Recommendation 2: The MCSD requires increased staff resources from the MAP system, which has already partially been provided through the Technical Secretary post approved during COP 18.
+However the staff support should entail at least two persons, to be able to cover MSSD implementation and monitoring.
 In the short-term, given the financial pressures facing the MAP system, the Technical Secretary role can be reinforced by additional personnel through additional project support.
 This staff allocation must be seen in terms of the importance of engaging and building bridges with actors outside the MAP 'environmental' system to take on board the environmental agenda, without which sustainable development cannot be achieved.